Auto-Encoding Goodness of Fit: Introduction

-\textbf{Our Contributions:} We develop and justify a framework for parametric test statistic optimization, resulting in a novel GAE that optimizes GoF tests for normality, and an algorithm for regularization coefficient selection based on p-value higher criticism~\citep{donoho2004}.
+\textbf{Our Contributions:} We study the GoFAE a framework for parametric test statistic optimization, resulting in a novel GAE that optimizes GoF tests for normality, and an algorithm for regularization coefficient selection.
 Note that the GoF tests are not only for Gaussians with nonsingular covariance matrices, but \textit{all} Gaussians, so they can handle situations where the data distribution is concentrated on or closely around a manifold with dimension smaller than the ambient space.
-The framework uses Gaussian priors as it is a standard option [\citep{doersch2016,bousquet2017,kingma2019}], and also because normality tests are much better understood than GoF tests for other distributions, with many more tests and more accurate calculation of p-values available.
+The framework uses Gaussian priors as it is a standard option \citep{doersch2016,bousquet2017,kingma2019}, and also because normality tests are better understood than GoF tests for other distributions, with more tests and more accurate calculation of p-values available.
 The framework can be modified to use other priors in a straightforward way provided that the same level of understanding can be gained on GoF tests for those priors as for normality tests.
-All proofs are deferred to the appendix.
-Specifically, our contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We propose a framework (Sec.
-2) for bounding the statistical distance between the posterior and the prior in GAEs, which forms the theoretical foundation for a deterministic GAE - Goodness of Fit Autoencoder (GoFAE), that directly optimizes GoF hypothesis test statistics. \item We examine four GoF tests of normality based on correlation and empirical distribution functions (Sec.
-3).
-Each GoF test focuses on a different aspect of Gaussianity, e.g., moments or quantiles. \item A model selection method using higher criticism of p-values is proposed (Sec.
-3), which enables global normality testing of the aggregated posterior and is test-based instead of performance-based.
-This method helps determine the range of the regularization coefficient that well balances reconstruction and generation using uniformity of p-values respectively (Fig.~\ref{fig:HC0}b). \item We show that gradient based optimization of test statistics for normality can be complicated by identifiability issues, unbounded domains, and gradient singularities; we propose a SGD that optimizes over a Riemannian manifold (Stiefel manifold in our case) that effectively solves our GAE formulation with convergence analysis (Sec.
-4). \item We show that GoFAE achieves comparable FID scores and mean squared error on three datasets while retaining statistical indistinguishability from Gaussian in the latent space (Sec.
-5). \end{itemize}
+See Fig.(\ref{fig:gofae_intro}) for latent space behavior of VAE, WAE and our GoFAE.
+Proofs are deferred to the appendix.
+Our contributions are summarized as follows. \begin{itemize}[leftmargin=*] \item We propose a framework (Sec.
+2) for bounding the statistical distance between the posterior and a prior distribution \textit{class} $\Cal G$ in GAEs, which forms the theoretical foundation for a deterministic GAE - Goodness of Fit Autoencoder (GoFAE), that directly optimizes GoF hypothesis test statistics.